bvanseg/ccake/README.md

 # CCake

-CCake is a command line tool written in Rust and designed to be a modern build tool for C/C++ projects.
+CCake is a command line tool written in Rust and designed to be a modern build tool + package manager for C/C++ projects.

 ## Goals